daltoniam/Starscream/examples/SimpleTest/README.md

 # Simple Test

-This is a very simple example on how to use starscream.
+This is a very simple example on how to use Starscream.

 # Usage

-First make sure you have the `em-websocket` gem install as it is a dependency of websocket server.
+First make sure you have the gem dependencies of websocket server.

 ```
 gem install em-websocket
+gem install faker
 ```

-Next simple run
+Next simply run:

 ```
 ruby ws-server.rb